Stephen D. Richards: Aftermath

-Local doctors hounded Richards before his execution, asking him to consent to donating his body, so they could perform an autopsy.
-He refused, and would be buried in Minden.
+Local doctors hounded Richards before his execution, requesting him to donate his body for medical purposes.
+He refused, and was buried in Minden.
 Despite his gravesite being guarded, his corpse was stolen the night after his execution—The Sedalia Weekly Bazoo suspected the doctors who had wanted to examine him—but was returned to its resting place shortly thereafter.
 Sometime later, his body was dug up once again; this time, Richards' bones were scattered on the streets of Kearney.
 On November 1, 1882, it was reported that Kearney County Gazette had obtained Richards' skull and placed it on display in the newspaper's office window.
-The current location of Richards' skull and remains is unknown.
+This was the last reported mention of Richards' skull.
+Its present location and status is unknown.